Test-Time Adaptation for Unsupervised Combinatorial Optimization: Experiments

 \textbf{Dynamic problems.} As detailed in Table~\ref{table:dynamic}, models enhanced with \NAME{} achieve superior performance on both the dynamic MVC and dynamic MC problems, maintaining the best mean ApRs.
 These results highlight \NAME{}'s effectiveness in guiding models toward high-quality solutions in evolving environments, thereby broadening its applicability to dynamic problem settings.
 Ideally, the online version is expected to work better than the standard version for dynamic problems, but this largely depends on the degree of problem-specific structural change in the graph snapshots over time: when there is little structural overlap, the parameters from the previous snapshot would be less useful~\citep{liao2025dyco}.

 \textbf{Sensitivity analysis on SP parameters.} To validate the generality and robustness of \NAME{}, we selected the SP parameters relatively uniformly across datasets with limited tuning.
 This ensures that the observed performance gains are not the result of dataset-specific overfitting, but instead stem from the effectiveness of \NAME{}.
-We include results of \NAME{} with different sets of SP parameters in Table~\ref{table:sensitivity_twitter} in Appendix~\ref{app:add-res}.
-The results demonstrate that \NAME{} consistently outperforms baselines across different parameter choices, suggesting that \NAME{} is not overly sensitive to hyperparameter settings.\looseness=-1
+We include results of \NAME{} with different sets of SP parameters in Table~\ref{table:sensitivity_twitter} in Appendix~\ref{app:sp_sensitivity}.
+The results demonstrate that \NAME{} consistently outperforms baselines across different parameter choices, suggesting that \NAME{} is not overly sensitive to hyperparameter settings.
+This robustness reduces the burden of careful hyperparameter tuning in practical deployment.
+In Appendix~\ref{app:pdg}, we also explore adding perturbation during gradient updates at test time (using a variant of PGD~\citep{jin2017escape}) as a possible alternative for introducing stochasticity, and show that \NAME{} consistently yields superior solutions than PGD; further, we find that combining \NAME{} and PGD achieves additional improvements over PGD alone.